squidfunk/mkdocs-material/docs/setup/setting-up-site-search.md

 ## Customization

-The search implementation of Material for MkDocs is probably its most sophisticated feature, as it tries to balance a _great typeahead experience_, _good performance_, _accessibility_, and a result list that is _easy to scan_.
+The search implementation of Material for MkDocs is probably its most sophisticated feature, as it tries to balance a great typeahead experience, good performance, accessibility, and a result list that is easy to scan.
 This is where Material for MkDocs deviates from other themes.

 The following section explains how search can be customized to tailor it to